 -

 Monitor Your Weight and Body Composition: Regularly monitor your weight and body composition to track your progress and identify any trends.
 Consider using a food diary to track your calorie intake and macronutrient ratios.
-This information can help you make informed decisions about your diet and exercise habits.
+This information can help you make informed decisions about your diet and exercise habits And that's really what it comes down to..

 -

-Seek Support: Living with lupus can be challenging, and it's important to seek support from others.
+Seek Support: Living with lupus can be challenging, and make sure to seek support from others.
 Join a lupus support group, connect with other individuals with lupus online, or talk to a therapist or counselor.
 Sharing your experiences and feelings with others can help you cope with the emotional challenges of living with a chronic illness and stay motivated to manage your weight.

 By following these tips and working closely with your healthcare team, you can effectively manage weight gain associated with lupus and improve your overall health and well-being.